St. Joseph, ‘Terror of Demons’, is a Powerful Man Indeed

 “O Blessed Joseph, be ever mindful of us; give us the benefit of your powerful prayers.” —St. Bernardine of Siena.

-“No husband and wife ever loved one anther so much as Joseph and Mary.” —Venerable Fulton J. Sheen.
+“No husband and wife ever loved one another so much as Joseph and Mary.” —Venerable Fulton J. Sheen.

 “The growth of Jesus ‘in wisdom and stature, and in favor with God and man’ (Luke 2:52) took place within the Holy Family under the eyes of Joseph, who had the important task of ‘raising’ Jesus, that is, feeding, clothing, and educating him in the Law and in a trade, in keeping with the duties of a father.” —St. John Paul II.